google/oss-fuzz/docs/faq.md

 We will reconsider github issue tracker once the [access control feature](https://github.com/isaacs/github/issues/37) is available.

-## Why we require an e-mail associated with a Google account?
+## Why do you require an e-mail associated with a Google account?

 The [issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list) uses Google accounts for authentication.
 Note that any e-mail address [can be associated](https://support.google.com/accounts/answer/176347?hl=en)